Medical School Acceptance Rates: How Many Applicants Get In

 Medical school acceptance rates can be used to help you craft your school list and inform which schools you should apply to, but they can also be intimidating.
 Naturally, seeing that a medical school you have your heart set on attending only has an acceptance rate of 1 or 2% is discouraging.
 Is your application really better than 98% of other applicants?
 However, acceptance rates do not tell the whole story, and there are plenty of other factors to consider.

-In this post, we break down medical school acceptance rates, including how many applicants get into medical school, how to understand them, and how to best utilize acceptance rates to make informed decisions.
+In this post, we break down medical school acceptance rates, including the number of applicants who gain admission, how to interpret them, and how to effectively utilize acceptance rates to make informed decisions.

 How Many Applicants Get Into Medical School?